Focus and Themes

 - A special issue titled Chinese Outbound Travel: Emerging Issues and Implications was published in the 2014 volume of the Journal of Travel and Tourism Marketing.

-- CAUTHE 2014 conference: SIG members chaired an Emerging Markets session and held annual meeting.
+- SIG members chaired an Emerging Markets session and held annual meeting at CAUTHE 2014 conference.

 - Associate Professor Xiang (Robert) Li from the University of South Carolina was the 2013 EMSIG visiting fellow.
 Robert presented seminars at the University of Canberra, University of Sydney, Griffith University and the University of Newcastle.